 The BEST Instant Pot Rotisserie Chicken.
-This whole chicken pressure cooker recipe is seasoned with the BEST seasoning blend.
+This whole chicken pressure cooker recipe is seasoned with the BEST seasoning blend for perfectly juicy fall off the bone chicken every time.
 Instant Pot Rotisserie Chicken is my favorite way to cook a whole chicken.
 The pressure cooker locks in an intense amount of flavor and juice.
 The result is a texture much like a grocery store rotisserie chicken and one that you won’t get by oven roasting it as a chicken recipe.
 The skin crisps up under the oven broiler in 5 minutes.
 This recipe includes a quick gravy made in the same pot with the leftover broth and drippings.

 How does an Instant Pot Rotisserie Chicken differ from an oven roasted chicken recipe for dinner?

 For starters, the texture alone in the Instant Pot whole chicken is far superior to an oven roasted chicken.
 The quality of the chicken is moist, and fork tender.
 I like to pressure cook mine to the point that the chicken falls apart.
-The chicken is soft and not rubbery.
+The chicken is soft and not rubbery and comes off the bone easily.
 In fact, this chicken breast and whole chicken recipe are my favorite.

 I use two kitchen tongs to remove the trivet and then place the pressure cooker whole chicken under an oven broiler to crisp the chicken skin.
 The chicken is out of this world good and it most resembles the texture of a grocery store rotisserie chicken.
 It’s incredibly soft and full of flavor.
 I’m confident that you’ll love this recipe as much as I do.
 I will never go back to making it in the oven again.
 Plus, my homemade instant pot pressure cooker chicken recipe is healthy.
 With this homemade Instant Pot version, you won’t get any preservatives or sugar that a grocery store typically uses.
 The salt is controlled in this recipe which is enough for me to prefer this chicken cooking method alone.